 For more information, please see our course fee disclaimers page.

 Course and Career progression

-Successful learners are encouraged to progress to university to study Computing at HNC, HND, Degree or Foundation Degree level.
-There is also the progression route onto our HND programme which in turn provides a progression route to the top up Degree at De Montfort University or other higher education institutions.
+Successful students are encouraged to progress to university to study Computing at HNC, HND, Degree or Foundation Degree level.
+The progression route onto our HND programme provides a progression route to the top-up degree at De Montfort University or other higher education institutions.

-Universities require prospective learners to hold a GCSE grade C/4 in both English and maths prior to enrolling onto a degree programme.
-This course is for learners wishing to access Higher Education only and not primarily intended to lead towards securing employment in the computing field.
+Universities require prospective students to hold a GCSE grade C/4 in English and maths before enrolling in a degree programme.
+This course is for students wishing to access Higher Education only and not primarily intended to lead towards securing employment in the computing field.

 What Happens Next

 Apply online via the College website.
 You will need details of your qualifications and employment history, a reference, and a personal statement to complete your application.
 Once your application has been successfully processed, you will be invited to an interview at the College to meet your tutors, learn more about your chosen course of study and tour the facilities.
 You will then be offered a place on the programme, you need to confirm your acceptance of the course offered to you.